daixtrose/cmake_utilities/README.md

 fmt GIT_REPOSITORY https://github.com/fmtlib/fmt GIT_TAG master
 ```

 This file is read and parsed by the utilities.
 The first line of the file always must contain the file format version information.
-As of today this is `Version: v1.0.0`.
+As of today, this is `Version: v1.0.0`.
 This makes the information stored in this file robust against future changes of the utilities.

 Comments must be prepended with a `#` symbol.
 Empty lines are ignored.
 Please ensure that there is [a newline at the end of file to avoid surprises](https://unix.stackexchange.com/questions/18743/whats-the-point-in-adding-a-new-line-to-the-end-of-a-file).